 which is true.
 He then says

 This does not explain Peels observations of circling pelicans.
-We know that birds or gliders in a therma, gain height continuously and not by climbing and descending.
+We know that birds or gliders in a thermal, gain height continuously and not by climbing and descending.
 His soaring model does appear to relate to albatross flight because of the up and down motion and he made this connection in a later letter.
-However, albatross do not get anywhere near to an upwind or downwind heading or achieve dynamic soaring by circling.
+However, albatross do not make 180 degee turns in dynamic soaring and do not get anywhere near to an upwind or downwind heading.
+Nor do they achieve dynamic soaring by circling.
 Observers of the time did not see or understand this.
 Later he writes

 He is saying that not only is the wind gradient insufficient to enable the flight of the pelican (or the albatross) but the wind gradient theory itself is impracticable.